vbookshelf/Thumb-Drive-App-Concept/README.md

 <br>

-## Working Example - The Offline MedAi Console v2.0 TDA
+## Working Example - The Offline MedAi Console v2.0

 The Offine MedAi Console is an AI collaborator for clinicians.
 It's a transparent, offline-first and privacy-first multimodal AI console where clinicians can talk, type, show images, adjust parameters and create AI tools.
 Uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama to serve the Large Language Model (LLM).
 It's designed to run on Apple Silicon computers.

 I originally built version 1 of this console as my entry for a Medical AI hackathon on Kaggle.
 I've converted version 2 into a Thumb-Drive app.
-All dependencies including Ollama and the MedGemma 4b BF16 model are bundled with the app.
-Total size is approximately 10.2 GB.
-No internet is needed for installation.
-The app can be shared using a thumb drive or via AirDrop.

 <br>